 First published in Schuylkill Valley Journal online on 2 March 2016.
 Also published in the print edition of Schuylkill Valley Journal, Volume 42, Spring 2016, pages 103–107.
-Originally written in May of 2013, with minor revisions since publication.
+Originally written in May of 2013, with minor revisions since publication, including the addition of the epigraph at the start.
+By analogy, this essay also applies to tanka poerty.
 See also the new postscript at the end.
-See also Further Reading.
+See also “Go-Shichi-Go: How Japanese and English Syllables Differ,” “The Heft of Haiku,” and Further Reading.

 If you were to stop the average person on the street and ask what a haiku was, he or she would likely say that it’s a short poem from Japan.
 If they remember their grade-school English classes, they might even say that it’s a poem about nature using a particular syllable count.
 And they’d be right, but also not-so-right.